skotcharat/doforfund/DesignDocuments/userStories.md

 ### View the fund

-As any user, I want to be able to write the name, message, and view the payment and total fund from others.
+As any user, I want to be able to write the name, message, view the payment and total fund from others.